Chapter 4

 Mártuka

-It was József's idea that he and Matild should keep a diary for Márta, and they got a hardbound quadrille book to do their recording in.
-On the title page József wrote, in carefully-drawn block letters, the eloquent if uncharacteristic-for-him sentiment ISTEN NEVÉBEN KEZDEM MEG: In God's Name I Begin This.
+It was József’s idea that he and Matild should keep a diary for Márta, and they got a hardbound quadrille book to do their recording in.
+On its title page József wrote, in carefully-drawn block letters, the eloquent if uncharacteristic sentiment ISTEN NEVÉBEN KEZDEM MEG: In God’s Name I Begin This.

-"Márta was our whole life at that time," Matild would one day add.
-"We loved her very much, and watched her grow and develop beautifully."
+“Márta was our whole life at that time,” Matild would later remark.
+“We loved her very much, and watched her grow and develop beautifully.”

 In November 1919 the Romanians withdrew from thoroughly-plundered Budapest, and Admiral Horthy led in his army, telling the Lord Mayor that “we shall forgive this criminal city.”